etienneabassi/etienneabassi.github.io/_pages/cv.md

 ---

-I am currently a postdoctoral researcher at the Montreal Neurological Institute (McGill University) in the Auditory Cognitive Neuroscience Laboratory, led by Prof. Zatorre.
-My actual research focuses on the vibrotactile perception of music and bass frequencies, as well as pleasure and brain networks associated.

 ### Current Affiliations
 - Montreal Neurological Institute-Hospital (MNI), Montreal, Canada
 - International Laboratory for Brain, Music and Sound Research (BRAMS), Montreal, Canada